What is CO2 laser used for?

 Extreme controllability is one of the strengths of laser processing.
 For the signage industry this aspect translates into a huge advantage.
 The CO2 laser makes it possible to engrave writings, logos or other information with extreme precision and high definition on the most commonly used materials for panels and signs such as plexiglass, steel or aluminum.
 Laser technology also makes customizations easy.

-PMMA (polymethylmethacrylate) laser processing is one of the areas in which CO2 laser is unbeatable.
+Acrylic laser cutting is one of the areas in which CO2 laser is unbeatable.
 The paneling industry has benefited greatly from the use of CO2 laser.
 Laser is in fact indispensable in the manufacture of LGP Backlight panels.

 These are PMMA panels which are perforated at regular intervals using laser.
 The panel, thus prepared, is then illuminated by LEDs which, suitably positioned, create a uniformly illuminated surface.
 The main advantage of these displays is that it is possible to create large backlit panels with very low energy consumption.